 Advances in thin film deposition technologies and material development has enabled a wide range of industrial applications.
-Examples of this are very evident in the semiconductor/microelectronics, display, energy, and many others industries.
 Decreasing film thicknesses and material/manufacturing complexities pose increasing challenges for industrial engineers and process control in the evaluation of mechanical properties.
-Control of these ultra-thin films are extremely essential and present a challenge in measuring mechanical properties with highly precise force, displacement, and positioning control.
+Control of these ultra-thin films is extremely essential and presents a challenge in measuring mechanical properties with highly precise force, displacement, and positioning control.

-This has created a need for process grade metrology instrumentation with significantly enhanced precision in measuring a wide range of mechanical properties.
-Hardness, modulus, interfacial adhesion, fracture toughness, and temperature are just some of the mechanical property measurements that become significantly more difficult in such thin films.
+This need to evaluate ultra-thin films has created a need for process grade metrology instrumentation with significantly enhanced precision in measuring a wide range of mechanical properties.
+Hardness, modulus, interfacial adhesion, fracture toughness, and temperature are just some of the mechanical property measurements that become significantly more difficult in thin films.